top of page

 Limited Visibility Into Market Activity

-Without structured coordination of transactions, local supply cannot reliably replace imports - even when production exists.
+Without structured transactions, local supply cannot reliably replace imports — even when production exists.

 Sources: CARICOM, FAO, World Bank, USDA Foreign Agricultural Service, and regional agricultural trade studies